asyncwebio/bigbluebutton-streaming/readme.md

     </div>
      <br/>

-    2. ⚠️ If the bbb-streaming is listed and its status is anything other than online, you should restart the bbb-streaming by using the following command:
+    2. ⚠️ If you find bbb-streaming listed above with status not as `online`, you would need to restart `bbb-streaming` by using the following command:

     ```bash
     pm2 restart bbb-streaming
     ```

-    3. ✅ You should see the status of bbb-streaming change to online.
+    3. ✅ Now, you would be seeing `bbb-streaming` status as online.

     <div align="center">
       <img alt="bbb-streaming-error" width="100%" src="static/streaming-error-3.png">
     </div>

+    4. ⚠️ If you still face issues in running streaming, please email us at support@higheredlab.com and we would be happy to help you.

     <br/>